Some of our services have changed. Please see our services page for more details

 • the activity the person does with the infected material

-• the nature of the infection contained in the material.
+• the nature of the infection contained in the material

 Human Immunodeficiency Virus (HIV) is the virus which can cause Acquired Immune Deficiency Syndrome (AIDS).
-It can be transmitted through

 • unprotected sexual contact